ro0gr/ember-cli-page-object/guides/quickstart.md

 </form>
 ```

-Here we have an input called `screen` which is responsible for reading numbers entered by user and displaying a calculation result when the `equals` button is pressed.
-There are also `plus` and `minus` operator buttons defined.
+In this example `screen` input allows user to enter numbers to be calculated and to see a calculation result after the `equals` button is pressed.

 Let’s create a page object component definition for the `quickstart-calculator` component.